Documentation

 The regular expression language used is RE2, included in Go.
 See the RE2 syntax reference and the Go regexp syntax overview.

-Only one regular expression is supported per header field.
-Multiple different fields will be AND'ed.
+Only one regular expression is supported per header field, since regexp patterns cannot be merged; if you need more, consider using an expression matcher.
+Matches against multiple different header fields will be AND'ed.

 Example:

-Match requests where the Cookie header contains login_ followed by a hex string, with a capture group that can be accessed with {re.login.1}.
+Match requests where the Cookie header contains login_ followed by a hex string, with a capture group that can be accessed with {re.login.1} or {re.1}.

 @login header_regexp login Cookie login_([a-f0-9]+)